differentfun/differentfun_toolbox/README.md

 The toolbox will prompt to install:

-- zenity, ffmpeg, pngquant, p7zip (o p7zip-full), genisoimage (or cdrkit), zip, coreutils, gnupg (o gnupg2)
+- zenity, ffmpeg, pngquant, p7zip (o p7zip-full), genisoimage (or cdrkit), zip, coreutils, gnupg (or gnupg2)

-Or run manually:

-$ bash toolset/requirements_debian.sh

 ### 1. Clone the repository